 New Undergraduate Student Orientation

 Orientation Leaders (OL's) will serve as your guides to Brandeis!
-You will receive an email from your assigned OL in June, but you are welcome to reach out to any of the OL's with questions.
+You will receive an email from your assigned OL prior to your arrival, but you are welcome to reach out to any of the OL's with questions.
 When you arrive on-campus, you will join your Orientation group (your OL and some of your peers) for portions of the Orientation program.
 Don't hesitate to ask the OL's questions you have about Brandeis!

 Pronouns: she/her